Walker on a wooden boardwalk along the Norfolk Coast Path beside saltmarsh and coastal vegetation under wide open skies.

 Do you need to book accommodation in advance?

-Yes, especially during peak seasons, as availability in smaller coastal villages can be limited.
+Yes, especially during peak seasons when availability in smaller villages can be limited.

 Is accommodation directly on the trail?

-Most places to stay are located within villages and towns close to the route, rather than directly on the path itself.
+Most places are located within villages close to the route rather than directly on the path.

 Can the route be walked without pre-booking?

-It is possible outside peak periods, but planning ahead is recommended to ensure suitable overnight stops.
+It’s possible outside peak periods, but planning ahead makes it easier.